martin-stepwolf/laravel8-livewire-publications/.job-interview/challenges.md

 -   If there are some mistake or error we can undo the last updates.
 -   We can test better the database before to update the tables in the production server.

-And then we just run `php artisan migrate` in the production server and we have the new updates in the database without affect the real data and avoid mistakes.
+And then we just run `php artisan migrate` in the production server, and we have the new updates in the database without affect the real data and avoid mistakes.

 ### 5 Create a project in Laravel.